The Elected Council

 Deputy Mayor Craig Koomeeta

-Cr Craig Koomeeta has been elected Deputy Mayor of Aurukun Shire Council.
-It is Cr Koomeeta’s second stint on Council having served from 2000-2003 under Jacob Wolmby when he was just 22 years of age.
-Now 43, the Apalech man has a strong family history in the community.
-His father Edwin Merkool Koomeeta was a councillor in the eighties and his older sister Vera Koomeeta has just retired as a councillor.
+Now 46, the Apalech man has a strong family history in the community.
+His father Edwin Merkool Koomeeta was a councillor in the eighties, his older brother Waal Waal Koomeeta served two terms from 1997 to 2003 and his older sister Vera Koomeeta also served a term as a councillor.

 After leaving Townsville Grammar, Cr Koomeeta returned to Aurukun where he started a career with Queensland Health mowing lawns and worked in various roles before becoming a health officer doing home visits monitoring the health of local residents.
-He is currently a community enabler with Apunipima.
+He is currently a Project Officer for the Department of Aboriginal and Torres Strait Islander Partnerships and is advocating for a community-controlled health centre.

-Following his first Council term, Cr Koomeeta became a full-time artist at the Wik and Kugu Arts Centre where he created sculptures which he exhibited around the world.
+Following his first term as a Councillor, Cr Koomeeta became a full-time artist at the Wik and Kugu Arts Centre where he created sculptures which he exhibited around the world.
 Cr Koomeeta also served on the board of Trustees for the Queensland Art Gallery and the Gallery of Modern Art alongside the likes of former premier Wayne Goss.

 A regular performer at concerts in Aurukun, Cr Koomeeta has written songs in Wik about his community and its five clans, with his first CD released in 2018.
 His passion for music was ignited after the passing of his adopted daughter at the age of 22.

-Cr Koomeeta and his partner, Community Police Officer Janine Chevathen, enjoy camping at Knox River south of Aurukun where his father is from.
+Cr Koomeeta enjoys camping at Knox River south of Aurukun where his father is from.
 “I can’t stop thinking about my favourite memory of our dad gathering us to do family activities on country like fishing, hunting and gathering.
 Wik is my first language and we used to go out as a family camping to learn traditional cultural practices.
 As a councillor I want to see our community living in peace like we did in the old days before alcohol infected families and our community.”

 Committees